Grimmandrewj/NJ_CitiBike_Analysis/README.md

 - I was tasked with obtaining monthly datasets in the form of csv files from the Citibike data webpage: https://citibikenyc.com/system-data and review and visualize the data using Tableau.

 ## Method
-- For the challenge, I chose to download csv files for data between January 2020 and January 2021 (13 datasets total, located in Citibike Data folder in this github)
+- For the challenge, I chose to download csv files for data between January 2020 and January 2021 (13 datasets total, located in Citibike Data folder in this github).
-- I initially attempted to join all the datasets within Tableau, but discovered that due to their size and the number of records, Tableau was having trouble joining more than 5 datasets without locking up
+- I initially attempted to join all the datasets within Tableau, but discovered that due to their size and the number of records, Tableau was having trouble joining more than 5 datasets without locking up.
 - I therefore read in the csv files using Pandas and merged them into one combined dataframe.
-This new dataframe was written out as a new csv file which included all the data
+This new dataframe was written out as a new csv file which included all the data.
-- From there, I explored the data using Tableau and searched for interesting phenomena to visualize in dashboards and a story page
+- From there, I explored the data using Tableau and searched for interesting phenomena to visualize in dashboards and a story page.
 - I discovered trends for the total number of trips logged and the percent change by month, numbers of users by usertype, peak hours in summer and winter months, etc.

 ## Summary and Results